theshorttamperedclavier/theshorttamperedclavier.github.io/about.md

 basic exposure to *tabla* and guitar, and experience with sound production and engineering.
 You can check out [my homepage](https://www.mit.edu/~shardulc/) for more.

+div class="about-author">Rujul Gandhi</div> I'm a sophomore at MIT majoring in linguistics and EECS (Electrical Engineering and Computer Science).
+Biology is another of my academic interests.
+In non-academic interests, I am involved in classical dance, [journalism](https://thetech.com/authors/rujul-gandhi), and the [MIT Educational Studies Program](esp.mit.edu), among other things.
+I also like to hike and write.